 In the last lesson, we talked about how your lifestyle and location will affect your van choice, and we also gave you some questions to start thinking about.
 In this lesson, we’ll talk about some the best vans for van life and the pros and cons of each.

 We cover popular panel style vans such as the Mercedes Sprinter, Ford Transit, and Dodge Promaster, as well as the VW and budget-friendly cargo style vans.
 Whether you are looking for something budget-friendly, off-road capable, or a van with a lot of headspace, by the end of this blog post, you’ll have all of the details about the best vans to live in, so you can narrow down the options that will work for your lifestyle.

-Why Panel Vans are so Popular
+Why Panel Vans are the Best Vans for Van Life

 In recent years, panel type vans have taken off as the van of choice among van lifers.
 These include the Mercedes Sprinter, the Ford Transit, and the Dodge Promaster.
 These have gained popularity for a few reasons.

 - In the tall roof models, you can stand up inside (unless you are taller than 6’5”, then you might have trouble).

 - They are fully customizable.
 You literally buy the empty shell and then the van is your oyster.

 - Depending on what the outside looks like, these can pass as work vans, allowing you to go stealth in the city.

 Now let’s talk about some of these panel type vans for van life and the major differences between them, starting with the Sprinter Van.

 As you may know, I have a Sprinter Van, and I’m currently on my second one.
 My #1 reason for choosing a Sprinter over the other vehicle types is it’s currently the only one with a factory 4×4 option.
 We spend a lot of time in the snow and on rough dirt roads, so this was a non-negotiable for me.